dherrera1911/dherrera1911.github.io/_posts/2024-12-03-covariance-shrinkage.md

 $$\Sigma$$ for a given population or random variable is that, if $$p$$ is the number of dimensions, $$\Sigma$$ has
-$$p \times p$$ entries, of which $$(p+1)p/2$$ are independent parameters need to be estimated (because of the matrix symmetry[^1]).
+$$p \times p$$ entries, of which $$(p+1)p/2$$ are independent parameters that need to be estimated (this number comes from considering the symmetry of covariance matrices[^1]).
 This means that the number of parameters needed to estimate the covariance matrix grows fast with the number of dimensions.
 That is, covariance estimation suffers from the curse of dimensionality.

 An interesting and challenging statistical problem is how to estimate a covariance matrix when the number of observations $$n$$ is not large compared to the number of dimensions $$p$$.